-The aim of an Adult Autism Assessment is to explore a person’s developmental profile and determine whether they meet diagnostic criteria for Adult Autism Spectrum Disorder.
+The aim of an Adult Autism Assessment is to explore a person’s developmental profile and determine whether they meet diagnostic criteria for Adult Autism.

 Autism is classified as an innate, neuro-developmental condition that affects the brain and its processes.
-Please note, Asperger syndrome is now diagnosed as autism spectrum disorder (ASD).
+Please note, Asperger syndrome is now diagnosed as Autism.

 Autistic people can have difficulty relating to people and understanding their emotions.
 They may have inflexible thought patterns and carry out repetitive actions.

 However, with the appropriate support, autistic people can successfully learn how to understand and regulate their emotions.

 You may choose to seek a diagnosis for suspected Autism if: